MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-get-started.md

 Microsoft Entra custom authentication extension uses server to server flow to obtain an access token that is sent in the HTTP `Authorization` header to your Azure function.
 When publishing your function to Azure, especially in a production environment, you need to validate the token sent in the authorization header.

 To protect your Azure function, follow these steps to integrate Microsoft Entra authentication, for validating incoming tokens with your *Azure Functions authentication events API* application registration.
+Choose one of the following tabs based on your tenant type.

 > [!NOTE]
-> If the Azure function app is hosted in a different Azure tenant than the tenant in which your custom authentication extension is registered, skip to [using OpenID Connect identity provider](#51-using-openid-connect-identity-provider) step.
+> If the Azure function app is hosted in a different Azure tenant than the tenant in which your custom authentication extension is registered, choose the [Open ID Connect](#52-using-openid-connect-identity-provider) tab.

 # [Customer tenant](#tab/customer-tenant)